Jasikainen/rpw_impl/README.md

 ```sh
 > roslaunch rpw_imp controller.launch topic_namespace:=<name_of_namespace> obstactle_detection:=<MULTIPLE_OBSTACLES or CLOSEST_LIDAR_POINT or CLOSEST_CLUSTER_POINTS>
 ```

+## Alternative ways to be used instead of launch

+NOTE: The following procedure has not been tested to be working in version as of date 30.1.2023 thus using launch files is preferred

+Start Rviz visualizer (to display LIDAR data)
+> roslaunch turtlebot3_gazebo turtlebot3_gazebo_rviz.launch

+Run from the repository the specific script
+> rosrun rpw_impl lidar_detection.py

+The controller and the ui nodes can be run similarly
+> rosrun rpw_impl controller.py

+> rosrun rpw_impl ui.py

 ### Add new scripts and/or edit the existing